Reporting and Getting Help Online

-If a parent or child has any concern about e-safety, please approach either your child’s teacher, the school office, Mrs Browne (Executive Head and Designated Safeguarding Lead), Mrs McDonagh (Head of Infants) or Ms Brown (Head of Juniors).
+If a parent or child has any concern about e-safety, please approach either your child’s teacher, the school office, Miss Maulini (SENCO and DSL), Mrs Browne (Executive Head and Deputy DSL), Mrs McDonagh (Head of Juniors and Deputy DSL) or Ms Brown (Head Infants and Deputy DSL).

 CEOP is a place where you can report any inappropriate or potentially illegal activity with or towards a child online.
 This might be a conversation with someone online who you think may be an adult, and is treating a yourself/ a child in a way which makes you feel uncomfortable.

 If you have a concern you should report to CEOP, the police unit responsible for online safety of children and young people.
-Yu can do so by clicking on the CEOP logo below.
+You can do so by clicking on the CEOP logo below. https://www.ceop.police.uk/Safety-Centre/

 What happens when you make a CEOP Report?